-- The Council has continued to invest and access grant funding for highways and we are among the best performers in the West Midlands and the - We have won the Regional Large Employer of the Year at the Apprenticeship Awards recognising our commitment to apprentices and the contribution of ring-fenced apprenticeships for care leavers, and we work to ensure that apprenticeships help us to diversify our workforce, so it better reflects the residents we serve. - In terms of the economy, we have secured £145m from the Government's Town Fund, Levelling up Fund and Levelling Up Partnership, among the largest in the country. - Over the past two years, we have secured grants of £459million from national and regional bodies to deliver our regeneration pipeline, including ten new schools and education facilities - The Digital Den project refurbishment in Wood Lane Community Centre has been completed with the support of the Towns Fund grant.
+- The Council has continued to invest and access grant funding for highways and we are among the best performers in the West Midlands and the country for the conditions of our highways. - We have won the Regional Large Employer of the Year at the Apprenticeship Awards recognising our commitment to apprentices and the contribution of apprentices to the organisation.
+Our offer includes ring-fenced apprenticeships for care leavers, and we work to ensure that apprenticeships help us to diversify our workforce, so it better reflects the residents we serve. - In terms of the economy, we have secured £145m from the Government's Town Fund, Levelling up Fund and Levelling Up Partnership, among the largest in the country. - Over the past two years, we have secured grants of £459million from national and regional bodies to deliver our regeneration pipeline, including ten new schools and education facilities - The Digital Den project refurbishment in Wood Lane Community Centre has been completed with the support of the Towns Fund grant.
 This

 - now enables the project to provide access to digital online provision for children, adults and older people including support to get online and improve employment readiness and access to employment opportunities. - And in Londonderry Lane we have implemented Traffic calming and a cycle infrastructure. - Works to improve the A4123 Birchley Island were included in the Government's new 'Network North' strategy for transport investment.
-We will concentrate on delivering this. - Successful launch of Sandwell Aquatics Centre - Secured £20 million of Leveling Up Fund 2 funding for the rebuilding of Haden Hill Leisure Centre - We designed the West Bromwich Urban Greening in consultation with accessibility groups to ensure we meet their needs. - We designed the Parklets on the High Street in West Bromwich, ensuring sure that we had wheelchair
+We will concentrate on delivering this. - Successful launch of Sandwell Aquatics Centre - Secured £20 million of Leveling Up Fund 2 funding for the rebuilding of Haden Hill Leisure Centre - We designed the West Bromwich Urban Greening in consultation with accessibility groups to ensure we meet their needs. - We designed the Parklets on the High Street in West Bromwich, ensuring sure that we had wheelchair accessibility